 1. Jointly Owned Property

-Where you own a property with your former spouse, you must immediately confirm whether your ownership is recorded as ‘joint tenants’ or ‘tenants in common’.
+Where you own a property with your former spouse or partner, you must verify whether the ownership is recorded as ‘joint tenants’ or ‘tenants in common’.

-Where owned as ‘Joint Tenants’, you must engage a lawyer to change the ownership to ‘Tenants in Common’.
-This is quick and inexpensive – and no transfer duty is payable.
+Where owned as ‘Joint Tenants’, you must change the ownership to ‘Tenants in Common’.
+A lawyer can do this for you – it’s a quick and inexpensive process – and no transfer duty is payable.

 When someone dies owning a property as ‘joint tenants’, the surviving co-owner receives the deceased person’s share of the property.
 The deceased’s interest in the property doesn’t form part of their estate and their Will does not apply to that property.